ernestgwilsonii/network-management-backend/README.md

   $ npm start
 ```

-Note: There is a front end for this app located at [here](https://github.com/ernestgwilsonii/network-management-frontend)
+Note: There is a [frontend](https://github.com/ernestgwilsonii/network-management-frontend) for this app